 - Misplacing items in inappropriate places, such as putting a wallet in a kitchen drawer

-- Getting lost while walking or driving around a familiar neighborhood
+- Getting lost while walking or driving in a familiar area

-- Undergoing sudden changes in mood or behavior for no apparent reason
+- Having changes in mood or behavior for no apparent reason

 Diseases that cause progressive damage to the brain — and consequently result in dementia — include: